hoehermann/purple-gowhatsapp/docs/NOTES.md

 WhatsApp is very picky about media messages.
 This is actually a good thing for ensuring compatibility on all devices and clients (Android, iOS, all browsers for WhatsApp Web…).

+Whenever a given file does not fulfill any of the following criteria, it is sent as a document message.

 ##### Image Message

 An image may be sent as an image message (JPEG, `image/jpeg`).
 This is relatively straight-forward.